-If I had to summarise what’s to come in 2018, I would say technology is definitely ramping up in the social and digital landscape.
-Artificial Intelligence (AI) is not something of the future any more – it is very current and companies need to start embracing it to deliver more personalised experiences to their customers.
+If I had to summarize what’s to come in 2018, I would say technology is definitely ramping up in the social media and digital landscape.
+Artificial Intelligence (AI) is not something of the future anymore – it is very current and companies need to start embracing it to deliver more personalized experiences to their customers.
 Search will enjoy a renaissance with voice and facial recognition providing new ways to communicate online.
 Enough spoilers, here are my five top predictions for this year:

 1. Voice is the New Search

 With the advent of personalised assistants like Siri, Google Home and even Amazon Alexa, users have a new way of interacting with their devices: by talking to them.
 For example with Google Home, if you ask for the nearest petrol station, you will automatically receive the address, the distance and opening hours.
 Apart from this ‘simple’ task, you can also ask the device to tell you what your day is looking like, to play your favorite music on Spotify and even switch your lights on or off without touching a button.
 Such an effortless and intuitive way to interact.
 No wonder 20% of Google searches are now voice activated, and according to com Score, this figure is set to grow to 50% by 2020.

 Voice search queries are more conversational than traditional searches and provide a better understanding of the user’s intent.
 Users are now searching by using full sentences, compared to the combination of keywords they would traditionally enter in their browsers, making results richer and more relevant to users.
 A win-win situation.
 Brands need to get themselves ready for this revolution.